zalandoresearch/first_order_gan/README.md

 ## Provided Code

-Requirements: TF 1.1, Python 3.x
+Requirements: TF 1.1, Python 3.x, for faster JSD estimation in language model, compile the language model code.

 #### fid.py
 This file contains the implementation of all necessary functions to calculate the FID.
 It can be used either